 As part of our commitment to end violence against women and children, YWCA Canada has been the national distributor of the Rose Button since 1991.
 To date, YWCA Canada has distributed over 450,000 Rose Buttons to schools, shelters, social and government agencies, socially responsible corporations and individuals across Canada.

 Want to show your support?

-Take action on violence against women by making Rose Buttons, bookmarks and brochures available to your employees, clients, community partners and stakeholders.
+Take action on violence against women by making Rose Buttons available to your employees, clients, community partners and stakeholders.
 The Rose Button Campaign is a great fundraising opportunity for groups and organizations that support anti-violence programs and services.
 Purchase the buttons for 50 cents each and sell them for $1.00 or more.

 Want to place an order?